 17. Daniel Boone National Forest

-Daniel Boone National Forest was an integral part of the Wilderness Road and is now part of the Cumberland Gap National Historical Park.
+Daniel Boone National Forest was an integral part of the Wilderness Road and is now part of Cumberland Gap National Historical Park.

-Throughout American history, it’s famous for its position as one of the main passageways through the lower and central Appalachians.
+Throughout American history, it’s been famous for its position as one of the main passageways through the lower and central Appalachians.

 One of the best things to do in the forest is to visit Eagle Falls, one of the best waterfalls in Kentucky.
 Even though it’s not a large waterfall, people who’ve been there claim that the surrounding nature is unique.

 There are lovely hikes in this area, caves, trails, and more.
 You can even swim in the pool at the falls!

 This national forest grants you the opportunity to enjoy some of the state’s most outstanding scenery, including a trip to Natural Bridge State Park or hiking, swimming, and cliff diving in the Red River Gorge.